TechnoMageKOMT/Programming_Notes/JavaScript/L_ObjectOrientedProgramming.md

 console.log(me)
 ```

+Now with a constructor function.
 The addition of the `new` operator (see below).
 The new operator generates a new object and gives us access to the new object in the constructor function via the `this` value. `this` Can then be used to set up the properties of the constructor function.
 The `new` operator also returns the object implicitly without there being a return statement in the function.

 ```JavaScript
 const Person = function (firstName) {